LinaPadole/linapadole/README.md

 **Aspiring Full Stack Developer** | HTML | CSS | JavaScript | Java | DSA

-- 🔭 Currently learning Java and Data Structures
+- 🔭 Currently learning  Data Structures Algorithm with Java
 - 🌱 Exploring full stack development step by step
-- 👩‍💻 Participating in GSSoC’25 and starting open source contributions
+- 👩‍💻 Excited to contribute to open-source through GSSoC
 - 📚 Passionate about building real-world projects and solving problems
 - 🌐 Connect with me on [LinkedIn](www.linkedin.com/in/lina-padole-18a051289)